joelwk/content-unaware-segmentation/pipeline/README.md

 outputs: str: directory of final evaluation output
 completedatasets: str: directory of final segmentation output
 audio_threshold: float:  threshold for audio classification
+face_detected_in_video_or: bool: if True, then all keyframes are classified, if False, only face detected keyframes are classified
 ```

 ## Documentation and Examples